-4. Turn on the power to all external peripheral devices, this includes the tape drive that you plan to configure and the system.

-The system is booted and the Solaris 2.5.1 operating environment configures the system by assigning a device address to the tape drive.

-5. Prepare the tape drive if necessary.
+- 4. Turn on the power to all external peripheral devices, this includes the tape drive that you plan to configure and the system.
+The system is booted (using the boot -r command) and the Solaris operating environment configures the system by assigning a device address to the tape drive. - 5.
+Prepare the tape drive if necessary.

-See "Managing Tape Drives" on page 33 for information on how to prepare the tape drive.
+See "Managing Tape Drives" on page 31 for information on how to prepare the tape drive.

-▼ Tensioning a 1/4-inch Tape Cartridge
+Tensioning a 1/4-inch Tape Cartridge